sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_46_IntroToOperationsWithDemo/Quiz01.md

 **Description**

-a) Lots of instructions that indirectly do what MOV does are LEA, PUSH, POP, CALL, JUMP, etc. Some of these are faster than MOV.

-b) Lots of instructions that indirectly do what MOV does are LEA, PUSH, POP, CALL, JUMP, etc. Some of these are faster than MOV.

-c) Lots of instructions that indirectly do what MOV does are LEA, PUSH, POP, CALL, JUMP, etc. Some of these are faster than MOV.

-d) Lots of instructions that indirectly do what MOV does are LEA, PUSH, POP, CALL, JUMP, etc. Some of these are faster than MOV.
+Lots of instructions that indirectly do what MOV does are LEA, PUSH, POP, CALL, JUMP, etc. Some of these are faster than MOV.

 ---
 ---